cunhapaulo/marpstyle/README.md

 }
 ```

+## Styles directly from the internet
-## You might as well use my themes directly from github using the url, just like depicted below:
+You might as well use my themes directly from github using the url, just like depicted below:

 ```json
 {